CAPITOL

 PROJECT BACKGROUND

-VA was hired to prepare design and construction documents for the rehabilitation of the Capitol Building Grounds.
-The site improvements included the repositioning of cannons and the reinterpretation of the Battery and Transfer Monument on the waterfront, which commemorates the 1917 transfer of the Danish West Indies ownership of the islands from the Kingdom of Denmark to the US.
-The program was to facilitate the Transfer Day formal ceremony with a memorial wall and esplanade, creating a decorous space for residents and tourists interested in the history of the Virgin Islands.
+VA was hired to prepare design and construction documents for the rehabilitation of the Capitol Building Grounds, including the repositioning of historic cannons and the reinterpretation of the Battery and Transfer Monument, which commemorates the 1917 transfer of the Danish West Indies to the United States.
+The project introduced a memorial wall and esplanade to host Transfer Day ceremonies while creating a dignified public space for residents and tourists to connect with the islands’ history.

 EXISTING CONDITIONS